e0da/smooth_scrollerator/README.md

 # Smooth Scrollerator #

-It seems the author of this extension lost interest in maintaining it and even pulled it from the Chrome Web Store!
-Well, before he did that, he open sourced it with the MIT license.
-So here's my fork.
+Scroll smoothly in Chrome.

+## History ##

+For unknown reasons, the original version of this extension made by Balazs Galambosi no longer available in the Chrome Web Store.
+Fortunately, it's open source and MIT licensed, so I have forked it and will be updating it.

 ## Improvements ##

 ### To do ###

+- Ground up rewrite in CoffeeScript
-- Fix options page
+- Implement options page

 ### Done ###

 - Revived the project. :)
 - Fix the console pollution bug.
 - Disable middle mouse button auto scroll behavior by default.
+- Removed skeezy iicdn marketing bullshit!
+Not cool.
+This may be why the original extension disappeared from the Web Store.
+I'm glad I found it.

 ## License ##